Home

 16) Fireboat Alexander Gratham Exhibition Gallery - (coming soon link to Fireboat Alexander Gratham Exhibition Gallery page) -The ship itself shows the prosperity of the past shipbuilding industry in Hong Kong.

-18) Museum of Tea Ware - It does not matter if you like tea or not, you willfind this museum to be very interesting.
+19) Museum of Tea Ware - It does not matter if you like tea or not, you will find this museum very interesting.
 Different areas in China have different tea customs.
 And the tea wares are just amazing.

-The following are the Hong Kong attractions that we think should belong to the museum category:
+The following are Hong Kong attractions that we think should belong to the museum category:

 1) Hong Kong Avenue of Stars - It will remind you of the Hollywood walk of the stars.
 Instead of Hollywood stars, you will see the hand prints of Hong Kong stars.

 2) Chi Lin Nunnery - The only building in Hong Kong that was built without nails.
-It imitates the building structure and method used in the Tang dynasty.
+It imitates the building structure and methods used in the Tang dynasty.

 3) Nan Lian Garden - This is an extension of Chi Lian Monastery.